Meet the Trustees

 Paul was born, raised, educated and has worked in Bolton all his life.
 He is very interested in the community and services that are available for Bolton residents.

-Paul has 16 years leadership experience in Special Education and is involved in several National SEN Policy Networks.
+Paul has 2 decades of leadership experience in Special Education and is involved in several National SEN Policy Networks.
 He is passionate about Governance and recognises the value of strong leadership.

 In 2010 he successfully achieved the position as Manager of the Bolton Pupil Referral Service and supervised the federation of all the PRUs across Bolton.